DevRel-Foundation/wg-metrics-reporting/README.md

 ## Meetings

-You can find the event in the global DRF community calendar: https://lists.dev-rel.org/g/community/calendar
+Our regular will alternate between APAC, EMEA, and AMER, occuring every two weeks.
+You can find each agenda on GitHub and event in the global DRF community calendar: https://lists.dev-rel.org/g/community/calendar

+## Code of Conduct

+Members and participants must adhere to the [Code of Conduct](https://github.com/DevRel-Foundation/governance/blob/main/code_of_conduct.md) for the DRF community .

 ## Questions